rickypinci/rickypinci.github.io/_pages/about.md

   - /about.html
 ---

-I have been a Postdoctoral Fellow at the Computer Science Department of the Gran Sasso Science Institute – GSSI (Italy) since October 2020.
+I have been a Postdoctoral Fellow at the Computer Science Department of the Gran Sasso Science Institute (Italy) since October 2020.

 I received my M.Sc. in Computer Engineering (2014) and my Ph.D. in Information Technology (2018) from Politecnico di Milano.
 In my doctoral dissertation, I analyzed the energy efficiency of data centers by employing performance evaluation techniques.
 Before joining the GSSI, I was a Postdoctoral Fellow at William & Mary (USA).